 I am lucky enough to have been able to major in something that I love and minor in something useful.
 Art History taught me critical thinking skills and the ability to analyze.
 Marketing taught me how to get people to buy stuff.
 While I was there, I started my career in the industry by working for the College of Business as a web developer.

-I am an User Experience guru by day, a mom and Martha Stewart wannabe by night.
+I am a Business Operations and Digital Unicorn by day, a mom and Martha Stewart wannabe by night.
 I love food, wine, fart jokes and being creative.
 I am addicted to reading; I probably spend more time than is healthy reading.

 As part of a client request, I put together a deck showcasing the breadth of my experiences in User Expeirence over the past two years.
 This is just a small sample of the work that I have been involved with.